criblio/criblvision/criblvision-for-criblsearch/README.md

 ### Configure internal metrics and sources

--Navigate to your hybrid worker group's sources and enable both Cribl internal logs and metrics
+-Navigate to your hybrid worker group's sources and enable both Cribl internal logs and metrics -Navigate to your Cribl Internal logs source, click on fields, and add a new field with a name of group and a value that exactly matches your worker group's name.

 ### Configure routes